Applying for a Schengen visa in Pretoria

 South African temporary passports

-From 1 April 2007, the Benelux countries (Belgium, the Netherlands and Luxembourg) do not longer accept South African temporary passports for travelling to the Netherlands, Belgium or Luxembourg.
+South African temporary passports are no longer accepted by the Netherlands, Belgium and Luxembourg as a travel document.
 This means that no Schengen visa can be put in this kind of travel documents.

-Visa fees can be paid by bank- or credit card only (with exception of American Express & Diners) upon submitting of the application.
+Visa fees can be paid by bank- or credit card only (with exception of American Express and Diners) upoin submitting of the applications.
 For security reasons the Netherlands embassy in Pretoria and the Consulate-General in Capetown cannot accept cash payments.
-The fee will not be refunded if the visa is not granted or the application is withdrawn.
-The Consulate in Durban only accepts cash payments.
+The fee is non refundable.

 Visa fees are fixed in Euro (60 euro).
 This amount is payable in South African Rand (to the administrative rate of exchange of the Embassy of the Kingdom of the Netherlands).
 Visa fees are subject to change without prior notice.
 Click here for the price list.